 - Preparatory study for New Caledonia’s Cité de la mine (with SGNC, 2013).

-Natural risks: analysis of ground movement hazards
+Analysis of ground movement hazards

 Natural risks have become an acute concern in New Caledonia since the catastrophic landslides that hit the municipality of Houailou in 2016.